-Our pure sodium hydroxide (lye) has countless and meets Food Codex Specifications.
+Our pure sodium hydroxide lye has countless uses and meets Food Codex Specifications.
 Furthermore, we offer it for the absolute lowest prices online.
 If you find a better price on pure Sodium Hydroxide anywhere online, let us know and we will do our best to beat that price. *** This item can only ship UPS Ground or LTL due to item being a Hazardous Material. ***Due to the hazardous nature of this product an adult is required to sign for the package when it is delivered. *** Important Note: Please keep in mind that by pressing the order button below you are agreeing to the fact that you are over 18 years of age and are using this LYE for Soap Making or another legal use.
 We keep full records of where we sell our sodium hydroxide and cooperate completely with local and federal authorities when approached.
 Please also note that the information below is for research purposes only and we highly recommend that no one uses lye based on the information below.
 This product is very dangerous to work with and all proper precautions should be used before use.
 KEEP FAR AWAY FROM CHILDREN.
 LYE CAN CAUSE SEVERE CHEMICAL BURNS AND EVEN DEATH IF NOT HANDLED PROPERLY!

 Lye – Uses and Benefits of Sodium Hydroxide